matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22perform%22/PerformPark-&-PerformPost.md

 ##`POST`**/performPark**
-The overall processing scope of this method is almost the same as for the _performPost_ method, with the main difference in the additional parameter, named _PerformPosting_, with the value false, is added to the _InvoiceRequest_ JObject (more details about this object can be found above in this text).
-As there is no this property in the _performPost_ method, I assume that backend methods called from these APIM methods assume this parameter value is true if it's not specified.
-There are a few additional parameters necessary for posting the document that are specified in the _performPost_, not in the _performPark_ method.
-Everything else is the same.
+The overall processing scope of this method is almost the same as for the _performPost_ method, with the main difference that the created document in D365FO is not posted.
 <br /><br />

 ## Inbound data